supercodepoet/django-merlin/README.rst

 scratch our own itch and create a project that would host different types of form wizards for use with Django.
 Currently we have a SessionWizard, which is a form wizard that is backed by the Django session object.
-This wizard provides the ability to use the SessionWizard as a callable in the URlConf but still provide thread safety.
+This wizard provides the ability to use the SessionWizard as a callable in the URLConf but still provide thread safety.

 Besides the storage of SessionWizard state being in session, it uses an HTTP